vdasu/lighter-r/README.md

     -s <string> : Define implementation information

-Apart from `-q` and `-s`, rest options are adopted from the vanilla LIGHTER; and the `-a` option is omitted.
+Apart from `-q` and `-s`, rest of the options are adopted from the vanilla LIGHTER; and the `-a` option is omitted.
 The `-q` option is necessary for LIGHTER-R to work; and the `-s` option takes a string (such as the cipher name) and associates the string to the names of the C-like implementation files.

 ## Implemented Reversible Logic Gates ##